anjukan/anjukan.github.io/_posts/2019-09-15-Climate-Justice-and-the-Leap-Frog.markdown

 <p> Take the humble banana leaf, traditionally
-it was used to serve food in the part of Sri Lanka that I come from with the meal being eaten off the leaf (also commonly used in other parts of the world such as South India, South East
+it was used to serve and eat food off in the part of Sri Lanka that I come from (also commonly used in other parts of the world such as South India, South East
 Asia and Central America for cooking and serving purposes) and now it is generally just reserved for festive occasions.
 It's becoming harder and harder to find places in Jaffna that serve the traditional rice thali off a banana leaf.
 Whilst visiting the
 <a href="https://www.unternehmertum.de/makerspace.xhtml?lang=en">MakerSpace</a> at UnternehmerTUM (Centre for Innovation